Nicholas Kabasilas

-Nicholas Kabasilas or Cabasilas (Νικόλαος Καβάσιλας; born 1319/1323 in Thessalonica; died 1392) was a Byzantine mystic and theological writer.
+Nicholas Kabasilas or Cabasilas (Νικόλαος Καβάσιλας; c.
+1319/1323 – c.
+1392) was a Byzantine theological writer and mystic.

-Kabasilas is revered as a saint within the Eastern Orthodox Church.
-His feast day is June 20.
+Cabasilas is revered as a saint within the Eastern Orthodox Church.
+His feast day is 20 June.
 The Catholic Church uses extracts from his Life in Christ as readings in the Liturgy of the Hours (Tuesday, Wednesday, and Thursday of the Fifth Week of Easter in Year II of the provisional two-year cycle for the Office of Readings).

-He is known for his two most famous texts, his Life in Christ, and his Commentary on the Divine Liturgy.
+He is known for his two most famous texts, Life in Christ and Commentary on the Divine Liturgy.

 Life

-Little of his life is known with certainty; including the dates of his birth and death.
+Little of his life is known with certainty, including the dates of his birth and death.

-Kabasilas was the nephew of theologian and clergyman Neilos Kabasilas.
+Cabasilas was the nephew of theologian and clergyman Neilos Kabasilas.

 He was on intimate terms with the emperor John VI Kantakouzenos, whom he accompanied in his retirement to a monastery.
-He was once thought to have succeeded his uncle Neilos Kabasilas as archbishop of Thessalonica; however, contemporary records of that see do not show Nicholas as serving in the capacity of archbishop.
-It is more likely that he served as a priest at the Mangana Monastery at Constantinople.
+He was once thought to have succeeded his uncle Neilos Kabasilas as archbishop of Thessalonica; however, contemporary records of that see do not show Nicholas as serving as archbishop.
+It is more likely that he served as a priest at the Mangana Monastery in Constantinople.

-In the Hesychast controversy he took the side of the monks of Mount Athos and Saint Gregory Palamas.
+In the Hesychast controversy he supported the monks of Mount Athos and Gregory Palamas.